qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectoroverlay.rst

 ``Input layer`` [vector: any]
   Layer containing the features to be clipped.

-``Clip layer`` [vector: polygon]
+``Overlay layer`` [vector: polygon]
   Layer containing the clipping features.

 Output
 ......

 ``Clipped`` [vector: any]
-  Layer containing features from the input layer split by the clip layer.
+  Layer containing features from the input layer split by the overlay layer.

 See also
 ........